Getting started on CLI

 ##pipeline_annotation_tool=GPF variant annotation.

-##INFO=<ID=worst_effect,Number=A,Type=String,Description="Worst effect accross all transcripts.">
+##INFO=<ID=worst_effect,Number=A,Type=String,Description="Worst effect across all transcripts.">

 ##INFO=<ID=genes,Number=A,Type=String,Description="Comma separated list of all affected genes.">

-##INFO=<ID=phylop7way,Number=A,Type=String,Description="The score is a number that reflects the conservation at a position.">
+##INFO=<ID=phyloP7way,Number=A,Type=String,Description="The score is a number that reflects the conservation at a position.">

 ##INFO=<ID=CLNSIG,Number=A,Type=String,Description="Aggregate germline classification for this single variant; multiple values are separated by a vertical bar">